UserHyuser/Electron-Crypto/README.md

 5. MD5 hash algorithm
 6. SHA-1 hash algorithm
 7. RSA digital signature algorithm
+8. ElGamal digital signature algorithm

 ## About program
+1. You can calculate hash and digital signature both to text and files (drag and drop file to form)
-1. ./src/function - Main file with implementation of main crypto functions
+2. ./src/function - Main file with implementation of main crypto functions
-2. index.html - Main page of Electron app
+3. index.html - Main page of Electron app
-3. ./Pages/ -  Contains pages of app with different algorithms
+4. ./Pages/ -  Contains pages of app with different algorithms